Sobibor, October 14, 1943, 4 p.m.

 Sobibor, October 14, 1943, 4 p.m.
 (Sobibor, 14 octobre 1943, 16 heures) is a 2001 French documentary film directed by Claude Lanzmann.
 It was screened out of competition at the 2001 Cannes Film Festival.
-The title and date refer to the Sobibor revolt, one of only two successful uprisings at a Nazi extermination camp during the Second World War (the other being at Treblinka).
+The title and date refer to the Sobibor revolt, one of only two successful uprisings at German extermination camps during the Second World War (the other being at Treblinka).